valve0/LeSploosh/README.md

 ![SalvatoreText](https://github.com/valve0/LeSploosh/assets/10867487/e05b54cf-aebe-49d7-becd-19655a4b8778)

-A playthrough of the game can be found here https://youtu.be/kAEioha6rQg
+A full playthrough of the game can be found here https://youtu.be/kAEioha6rQg.

 ## Features